Canadian Health Survey on Children and Youth (CHSCY)

 Data sources and methodology

-The 2019 Canadian Health Survey on Children and Youth (CHSCY) covers the population aged 1 to 17 as of January 31, 2019, living in the ten provinces and the three territories.
+For producing annual estimates, the 2023 Canadian Health Survey on Children and Youth (CHSCY) covers the population aged 1 to 22 as of January 31, 2023, living in the ten provinces.
 Excluded from the survey's coverage are children and youth living on First Nation reserves and other Aboriginal settlements in the provinces, children and youth living in foster homes and the institutionalized population.

-Based on a study comparing the Canadian Child Benefit (CCB) file with the 2018 population estimates, the CCB covers 98% of the Canadian population aged 1 to 17 in all provinces and 96% in all territories.
+Based on a study comparing the Canadian Child Benefit (CCB) file with the 2018 population estimates, the CCB covers 98% of the Canadian population aged 1 to 17 in all provinces.

 The survey content was developed based on consultation across Canada with key experts and federal and provincial stakeholders.
 The goal of the consultation was to provide advice to Statistics Canada on what survey content would be relevant for programs and policies and to fill data gaps related to children and youth.
 The questionnaire was developed by Statistics Canada, in collaboration with the Public Health Agency of Canada and Health Canada.

-Qualitative testing by Statistics Canada's Questionnaire Design Resource Centre, using face-to-face interviews and focus groups, was conducted in November 2014, March 2015, November 2015, June 2016 and April to May 2018.
+Qualitative testing by Statistics Canada's Questionnaire Design Resource Centre, using face-to-face interviews and focus groups, was conducted in November 2021 and February 2022.

 This is a sample survey with a cross-sectional design.